anniyanvr/piper/README.md

 # persistence
 piper.persistence.provider=jdbc
 # data source
-spring.datasource.initialize=true # Create the database using 'schema-{platform}.sql'.
+spring.datasource.initialization-mode=never # Initializes the database using 'schema.sql'.
 spring.datasource.name= # Name of the datasource.
-spring.datasource.platform=h2 # Platform to use in the DDL or DML scripts.
-Supports h2 and postgres. spring.datasource.url= # Url of the database.
+spring.datasource.url= # Url of the database.
 Supports jdbc:// and mongdb:// spring.datasource.username= # Login user of the database (for jdbc) spring.datasource.password= # Login password of the database (for jdbc)